Adldap2/Adldap2-Laravel/docs/auth/rules.md

 With this example rule, we only want to allow LDAP users with the last name of `Doe` or if their Eloquent model was created after 2016:

-> **Note**: For this example we're using the `DatabaseUserProvider`, which means we'll receive the local users Eloquent model
+> **Note**: For this example we're using the `DatabaseUserProvider` in our
+> `config/adldap_auth.php` file, which means we'll receive the local users
-> in the second argument.
-If you're using the `NoDatabaseUserProvider`, you will only receive the LDAP users model.
+> Eloquent model in the second argument.
+If you're using the
+> `NoDatabaseUserProvider`, you will only receive
+> the LDAP users model.

 ```php
 namespace App\Rules;